GarethOates/az-arch-master-class/PaaS/03. Serverless MapReduce on Azure/README.md

 	- 1 Consumption App Service Plan
 	- 2 Function Apps

 3. Open `ServerlessMapReduce.sln` in Visual Studio.
+Build the solution.
 4. You'll first notice there are two projects in the solution.
 One is a Function v2 (.Net Standard) project, the other is a Function v1 (.Net 4.x aka "netfx") project.
 The code for each project is identical, and shared between the two via linked files.
 3. Right-click on first project and choose 'Publish...'.
 Publish it to v1 app service created by the PowerShell Script.
 4. Right-click on second project and choose 'Publish...'.
 Publish it to v2 app service created by the PowerShell Script.